inariksit/cclaw-zettelkasten/legal_ontology.md

 Might be relevant to read/skim Breuker & Hoekstra [Epistemology and ontology in core ontologies: FOLaw and LRI-Core, two core ontologies for law](http://ceur-ws.org/Vol-118/paper2.pdf)

 ### Legal domain ontologies

+Legal domain ontologies gather together concepts that belong to a particular domain.
+The number of concepts is usually higher than in core ontologies, and domain ontologies need to be updated more often, when laws change.

 [Sartor et al. (2010)](https://link.springer.com/book/10.1007/978-94-007-0120-5) list the following applications for legal domain ontologies.
 TODO: add links to actual ontologies.
 (The book didn't have links.)